In our self-improving school system, most schools are committed to continually reviewing and evaluating their…

 All schools prepare Self Evaluation documents/forms (SEFs) to health check their schools, with the twin goals of being ready for inspection and to inform their school development planning (SIP/SDP).

-The new Ofsted framework, in place since September, requires old SEF formats to be revised to accommodate the new approach.
-Your SEF should be organised to provide evidence in the same structure as the EIF and laid out in the following fashion:
+The Ofsted framework, in place since September 2019, means old SEF formats have to be revised to accommodate the new Curriculum focused inspection approach.
+It would make sense to organise your SEF to provide evidence in the same structure as the EIF and laid out in the following fashion:

 A brief opening that clearly sets out the school’s context.
 This is mostly points of fact (e.g. proportions of disadvantaged and SEND) but also evidence of the complex challenges that pupils and, therefore, the school face.
 This may well include destination information.
 It will also include progress made since the last inspection, including specific progress on areas for development identified in the last inspection.